 - On justice, Republicans seemed to take judicial elections more seriously, reducing the horse-trading that has plagued selection of judges in the past.
 If only they had come to this epiphany in a number of Supreme Court races in years past.

 - On quality of life, an early release criminal justice reform bill passed the House.

 - Not in our Playbook were several other pieces of quality of life legislation that are designed to improve foster care, fight youth suicide, curtail child abuse, and prevent the exploitation of vulnerable adults.

-We hope the legislature will take up the idea of South Carolina joining a regional transmission organization (RTO) to expand options for the purchase of electricity, advance true energy competition, and enact major reforms to our magistrate and judicial selection system in 2022.
+Lawmakers need to enact major reforms to our magistrate and judicial selection system in 2022.
 Our paper “Judging the Judges” offers suggestions and may have helped guide new energy around how we pursue judicial elections to better reflect a judicial philosophy in keeping with the conservative values of our state.